 With this software adapter, you can enable BizTalk to call on Logic Apps and provide seamless, secure connectivity to your SaaS applications such as Dropbox or SalesForce.
 Essentially, you can keep your critical data and processes within on-premises environments you’re already invested in, while enjoying the many benefits of cloud integration.

 Azure Logic Apps is constantly being updated with new connectors, features and templates to continuously enhance your cloud integrated workflows.
-If you're unfamiliar with cloud-based enterprise integration platforms and you are interested in creating smarter workflow environments, Xello can help guide your move to iPaaS.
+As every customer is looking to adopt Cloud based solutions, Azure Logic Apps is a great Cloud based integration solution for your business.